-DXP employed 2,550 people as of December 31, 2020 with approximately 2,309 people located in the United States, 234 people located in Canada and the remainder in other countries where the Company's business operates.
+DXP employed 2,490 people as of December 31, 2021 with approximately 2,259 people located in the United States, 231 people located in Canada and other countries where the Company's business operates.
 The Company is continually investing in its workforce to further talent development, increase employee safety, drive a strong workplace culture, improve compensation and benefits and diversity and inclusion to support our employees' well-being, and foster their growth and development.